Universal Studios Japan with Babies, Toddlers, and Small Kids

 There are also tons to eat from carts around the park, like hot dogs, sandwiches, and steamed buns (some with Pikachu butts, near the Hollywood Dream roller coaster, but it sells out fast).

-Overall Impression of Universal Studios Japan with Small Kids
+Overall Impression of Universal Studios Japan with Kids

 Needless to say, considering I’ve been to USJ multiple times with my daughter, I am a huge fan, especially when it comes to going there with kids, even babies.
 The park grounds aren’t as huge as Disney’s so you don’t get as tired and with the yearly pass it’s very affordable.